Counting geodesic paths in graphs

 \begin{problem} Characterize maximal graphs with respect to the geodesic subpath number in the class of bipartite graphs on $n$ vertices. \end{problem}

-1pc \textbf{Acknowledgments.}~~ The authors acknowledge the partial support by Slovak research grants VEGA 1/0011/25, VEGA 1/0069/23, APVV-23-0076 and APVV-22-0005, by project J1-3002, program\ P1-0383, bilateral Slovenian-Croatian project BI-HR/25-27-004 and the annual work program of Rudolfovo of the Slovenian Research and Innovation Agency ARIS, by Project KK.01.1.1.02.0027 co-financed by the European Union and the Croatian Government via the Competitiveness and Cohesion Operational Programme of the European Regional Development Fund, by the Croatian Science Foundation under project number HRZZ-IP-2024-05-2130, by Croatian Ministry of Science, Education and Youth trough the bilateral Croatian-Slovenian project 2025-26, by the National Natural Science Foundation of China (No.12371354) and the Montenegrin Chinese Science and Technology (No.4-3).
+1pc \textbf{Acknowledgments.}~~The authors are very grateful to the reviewer for valuable comments for the improvement of the paper.
+Also, the authors acknowledge the partial support by Slovak research grants VEGA 1/0011/25, VEGA 1/0069/23, APVV-23-0076 and APVV-22-0005, by ARIS\ projects J1-3002 and J1-70016, program\ P1-0383, bilateral Slovenian-Croatian project BI-HR/25-27-004 and the annual work program of Rudolfovo, by Project KK.01.1.1.02.0027 co-financed by the European Regional Development Fund, by the Croatian Science Foundation under project number HRZZ-IP-2024-05-2130, by Croatian Ministry of Science, Education and Youth trough the bilateral Croatian-Slovenian project 2025-26, by the NextGeneration EU foundation via IP-UNIST-17 (GEORAZ), by the National Natural Science Foundation of China (No.12371354) and the Montenegrin Chinese Science and Technology (No.4-3).